clux/rust-meetup-london/source/slides.md

 notes:
 - one of 3-4 big musl build images (this is the only one that builds continually and makes descriptive tags)
+- -v line reason for no multistage (no build mounts)
 - push like 20GB a month from travis for free for this
 - my image, so you may want to fork it in a company.. really rust should support it (but no feedback on that)
 - (curl, openssl, psql, zlib, sqlite)